-(a) PAYMENT OF WAGES: Any Employee who voluntarily terminates or is discharged for cause may have their wages paid by mail at the next regular pay period.
-If the employee is laid off, the Employer shall have the option of mailing the check or the Employee has the option of picking up the check at the main office at the end of the next business day or by mail per Section 3.09(a).
+PAYMENT OF WAGES: Any Employee who voluntarily terminates or is discharged for cause may have their wages paid by mail or Electronic Funds Transfer (Direct Deposit) if previously approved by the Employee, at the next regular pay period.
+If the employee is laid off, the Employer shall have the option of mailing the check, using the Employee approved Electronics Funds Transfer process, or the Employee has the option of picking up the check at the main office at the end of the next business day or by mail per Section 3.09(a).
 Two (2) hours penalty time, at the straight time rate, will be paid if the error in severance pay exceeds four (4) hours of wages.
 However, such errors shall be corrected before the end of the Employer's next regular working day (Monday through Friday).
-The Employee shall pick up the check at the Employer's office or request that it be mailed to the Employee for the amount in error.
+The Employee shall pick up the check at the Employer's office or request that it either be mailed to the Employee or sent via Electronic Funds Transfer for the amount in error.
 This clause is applicable in the case of NSF checks.
 An NSF check shall be treated as if the Employee did not receive a check.
 The Employee shall be paid eight (8) hours at the applicable shift rate for each day (Monday through Friday) until the Employee is made whole for all payroll and penalties owed.
 This section shall not apply to NSF checks due to bank errors.
 However, the Employer shall be held strictly accountable for any documented returned check charges incurred by the Employee, if the Employee notifies the Employer immediately of the NSF check.